-Pence leaves Colts game after anthem protest
+Pence leaves Colts game after protest during anthem

 The vice president went on to issue a full statement opposing the protest.

-Pence, the former governor of Indiana, earlier posted a picture of himself in his wife Karen Pence at the Lucas Oil Stadium in Indianapolis, he in a Colts hat and shirt and the second lady sporting a team jersey.
+Pence, the former governor of Indiana, earlier posted a picture of himself and his wife Karen Pence at the Lucas Oil Stadium in Indianapolis, he in a Colts hat and shirt and the second lady sporting a team jersey.

+After his exit, Pence posted a photo of himself and his wife standing for the anthem at the game on Sunday.

+Donald Trump Jr., the President's eldest son, tweeted his support for Pence's decision.

 An aide to the vice president told reporters traveling with him that Pence left the game in Indianapolis after several 49ers players knelt during the anthem.